BedrockStreaming/tech.bedrockstreaming.com/_posts/2015-03-30-superagent-mock.md

 # Interface

-Our technical choice for the SPA has been guided by a deep thinking about isomorphic applications.
+Our technical choices for the SPA has been guided by a deep thinking about isomorphic applications.
 This approach, React, Flux and all the environment around, was at the time, totally unknown.

-The time allowed the backend team to describe the output of the API.
-With those informations, we writted fixtures files.
-The idea was having datas on a non existent web service.
+The schedule allowed the backend team to describe the output of the API.
+With those informations, we wrote fixture files.
+The idea was to have data on a nonexistent webservice.

 # Superagent and superagent-mock